 Decks vs Patios

-Most often, patios are easier to maintain than decks because of the materials most commonly used to construct them.
-Chances are that a patio will be constructed of some type of concrete product, either poured-in-place or as a paving stone.
-These materials are super durable and will last many years without fear of rotting and will not need to have the regular painting or staining done that wooden decks may require.
+Patios are often easier to maintain because it features longer-lasting components and construction than decks do.
+Chances are, a patio is made some type of concrete product, either poured-in-place or as a paving stone.
+These materials are super durable and last many years without rotting.
+Unlike wood, these materials don’t need painting or staining treatments to ensure a long life.

-With most patios being built into the surrounding landscape, weeds may be an issue that decks don’t have.
-However, doing maintenance on a surface that is near the ground versus one that is 8’ or more above the ground may be a deciding factor for some.
+As we most often build a patio into its surrounding landscape, weeds may be an issue you don’t experience with decks.
+However, maintaining a surface near or at ground-level the ground versus one high off the ground may be a deciding factor for some.

 When it comes to aesthetics and functionality in your landscape, both decks and patios have positives and negatives associated with them depending on the landscapes they’re in.
 Patios have their limitations when it comes to the grade you’re placing them on.
 Generally speaking, they require a level ground whereas decks can be suspended over virtually any topography.
 However, when combined with retaining walls, patio use can be expanded immensely to include various levels and placement on slopes but at a much higher cost.